agustinaliagac/agustinaliagac.github.io/src/pages/blog/js-vs-java-part-2/index.md

 #### What is OOP?
 Object Oriented Programming is a programming paradigm (a way of solving problems, thinking solutions and building software) that implements "objects".
-Objects, which are representations of real life entities (concrete or abstract), usually have data properties (sometimes named "attributes") and functions/procedures called "methods".
+Objects, which are representations of real-life entities (concrete or abstract), usually have data properties (sometimes named "attributes") and functions/procedures called "methods".
 In practice, multiple languages support OOP on different degrees.
-Notice that Java and JS are considered to be "multi-paradigm" because they also adopt concepts from funcional, and imperative programming.
+Notice that Java and JS are considered to be "multi-paradigm" because they also adopt concepts from functional, and imperative programming.
 Let's explore how they implement OOP.

 #### Class-based vs Prototype-based
 Class-based languages **like Java** define the object's structure from a class, which is essentially a blueprint.
 Objects are just instances of this class, meaning that they all have the same attributes and methods.